nlaurance/listcomparator/listcomparator/trunk/README.txt

 ...     return x[0]
 ...

-Thye getChanges methods then provides a new attribute : changes
+The getChanges methods then provides a new attribute : changes

 >>> comp.getChanges(my_key)
 >>> comp.changes